ARM-software/abi-aa/buildattr64/buildattr64.rst

 are signed using instructions in the FEAT_PAuth extension.
 The pointers that are signed as well as the modifiers and key used for each type of pointer are known as the signing schema.
-To make use of (PAuthABI64_) all relocatable objects and shared-library dependencies must use the same signing schema.
+To make use of (PAuthABI64_) all relocatable object files and shared-library dependencies must use the same signing schema.

 While the requirement for the ``FEAT_PAuth`` extension is recorded in